dotnet/docs-maui/docs/deployment/performance.md

 There are many techniques for increasing the performance, and perceived performance, of .NET Multi-platform App UI (.NET MAUI) apps.
 Collectively these techniques can greatly reduce the amount of work being performed by a CPU, and the amount of memory consumed by an app.

+## Use a profiler

+When developing an app, it's important to only attempt to optimize code once it has been profiled.
+Profiling is a technique for determining where code optimizations will have the greatest effect in reducing performance problems.
+The profiler tracks the app's memory usage, and records the running time of methods in the app.
+This data helps to navigate through the execution paths of the app, and the execution cost of the code, so that the best opportunities for optimization can be discovered.

+.NET MAUI apps can be profiled using `dotnet-trace` on Android, iOS, and Mac, and Windows, and with PerfView on Windows.
+For more information, see [Profiling .NET MAUI apps](https://github.com/dotnet/maui/wiki/Profiling-.NET-MAUI-Apps).

+The following best practices are recommended when profiling an app:

+- Avoid profiling an app in a simulator, as the simulator may distort the app performance.
+- Ideally, profiling should be performed on a variety of devices, as taking performance measurements on one device won't always show the performance characteristics of other devices.
+However, at a minimum, profiling should be performed on a device that has the lowest anticipated specification.
+- Close all other apps to ensure that the full impact of the app being profiled is being measured, rather than the other apps.

 ## Use compiled bindings

 Compiled bindings improve data binding performance in .NET MAUI apps by resolving binding expressions at compile time, rather than at runtime with reflection.
 Compiling a binding expression generates compiled code that typically resolves a binding 8-20 times quicker than using a classic binding.
 For more information, see [Compiled bindings](~/fundamentals/data-binding/compiled-bindings.md).